-- 7. Assess population needs, assets and capacities that affect communities' health - 8.
-Apply awareness of cultural values and practices to the design or implementation of public health policies or programs - 9.
-Design a population-based policy, program, project or intervention - 10.
-Explain basic principles and tools of budget and resource management - 11.
+- 7. Assess population needs, assets, and capacities that affect communities' health - 8.
+Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs - 9.
+Design a population-based policy, program, project, or intervention - 10.
+Explain basic principles and tools of budget and resource management13 - 11.
 Select methods to evaluate public health programs